Raghu-Raman/LambdaWithGrpcAndRest/README.md

      - Open new terminal and run the client program using the command ``` python3 protoClient.py```
      - The input paramters must be given in the command line along with client execution and must be in the order of date,time, deltaTime and pattern.
      - Output will be received in the client side.
+     #### Configuration File
+     The configuration file is ``` configFileServer.ini ```.
+This configuration file will contain all the parameters that will be used in the server file.
+     #### Logging
+      - Import Logging package in server file.
+      - Set level for the logging parameter.
+      - Set the file name where all the logging information is to be stored.
   ## Rest API Server and client.
    The rest local server is created using the flask package.
 The server will be listening in the port 5000.
 The Rest api can be tested using the ```test.py``` file.
    The input parameters can be changed in the ```test.py``` file.

+  ## Testing
+   - The testing file is under the name ```testingServer.py```
+   - The input to this file is given from the config file.
+   - Testing of configuration parameters and different outcomes is given here.